satsumas/website/_posts/023-01-26-stable-diffusion.md

 $$\widehat{\epsilon}_{\theta}(x_{t}\vert y) = \epsilon_{\theta}(x_{t}\vert \emptyset) + s(\epsilon_{\theta}(x_{t}\vert y) - \epsilon_{\theta}(x_{t}\vert \emptyset))= \epsilon_{\theta}(x_{t}\vert y)$$

-That is, at $s=1$ the score function is just the conditional denoising model score function.
+That is, at $s=1$ the score function is just the conditional denoising model score function -- the function we wanted to improve on by introducing classifier, and then classifier-free, guidance.
-Prior to this point, the images resemble a portrait of a woman: clearly not noise, but not an image that is conditioned on the prompt either.
+Prior to this point, the images resemble a portrait of a woman: not noise, but not an image that is conditioned on the prompt either.
 There is another jump in form 32 seconds in, which is when $s=4$.
 Beyond this, some more Wildsmith-like detail is added, but in general $s>10$ yields minor variations on the result with no particular improvement in quality or prompt-closeness.

 # Textual inversion for bias reduction
-Finally, I wanted to flag a use case of textual inversion that I haven't seen discussed beyond the original paper.
-It is well known that generative models reproduce the biases of their training data.
+Finally, I wanted to flag a use case of textual inversion that I haven't seen discussed beyond the original paper by Gal et al. It is well known that generative models reproduce the biases of their training data.
 For instance, the prompts 'doctor' and 'scientist' disproportionately produce images that resemble men.
 This reflects biases in the kind of images that are uploaded to image hosting sites where the training data is collected from.

 When DALL-E2 was first released, this bias recieved a lot of attention and OpenAI [scrambled to release a patch](https://openai.com/blog/reducing-bias-and-improving-safety-in-dall-e-2/) that would force the model to produce more diverse images.
 The first pass solution was extremely hacky.
 It consisted of silently adding a keyword from a list of minority groups (such as 'female', 'black') to the  prompt, as [users quickly discovered](https://twitter.com/rzhang88/status/1549472829304741888) by prompting the model with "A doctor holding a sign that says", and observing the keyword printed on the sign in the generated image.
 This phenomenon isn't reproducible in current versions, so clearly OpenAI have a more robust solution now.
-A far better solution would be to fix the training set.
+One solution would be to fix the training set.
 But retraining is computationally expensive.

 As the authors of the textual inversion paper suggest, we can use the technique to update a trained model's understanding of words already in its vocabulary.
 Rather than using a novel token, as we do when adding a style or object to the model's vocabulary, we overwrite the embedding of an existing token, training on a small, curated set of images.

 The compute budget to do this is negligible relative to training the base model.
 My textual inversion above ran in about 4 hours on a GeForce GTX 1080, whereas the initial training of stable diffusion was 150,000 GPU hours on the considerably more FLOP-heavy A100.
-So this seems like an elegant and practical tool in the toolbelt to use in countering bias.
+This suggests that textual inversion is an elegant and practical tool in the toolbelt to use in countering bias.

 ## References